bfdes/bfdes.github.io/posts/create-a-class.md

   @Override
   public Pair<Double, Loadout> run(List<Weapon> weapons) {
-    return weapons.stream()
+    return weapons
+      .stream()
       .map(weaponOptimizer::run)
-        .max(byUtility)
-        .orElseThrow(() -> new IllegalArgumentException("no weapons supplied"));
+      .max(Comparator.comparing(Pair::first))
+      .orElseThrow(IllegalArgumentException::new);
   }
 }

 ```

-Note that this optimizer accepts _any_ underlying weapon optimizer conforming to the `Optimizer<Weapon, Loadout>` interface.
-Stub implementations can be readily inserted to run tests that only check the behaviour of code in `LoadoutOptimizer`.
+This optimizer accepts _any_ underlying optimizer conforming to the `Optimizer<Weapon, Loadout>` interface, so we can [stub](https://en.wikipedia.org/wiki/Method_stub) out `WeaponOptimizer` when testing `LoadoutOptimizer`.

-The algorithm is efficient only because there are a limited number of weapons in-game (about 30).
-As a result, it could run directly in the request threads of a web service designed to respond to queries for the best loadout.
-It is not limited to running as part of a CLI program or asynchronous batch job.

-A **class** is typically comprised of:

-- A long gun
-- A sidearm
-- Two pieces of explosive or tactical equipment
-- Three "Perks" (special abilities)

-Optimising for the best class is more of an art than a science.
-For this reason, it is not worth attempting.

 ## Model correctness

-It is difficult to verify the usefulness of applying utility-theory in this context mainly because of the lack of in-game weapon data.
-At the time of writing this article, most weapon data [reported online](https://www.reddit.com/r/modernwarfare/comments/dslu8z/modern_warfare_2019_weapon_damage_guide_excel) for Modern Warfare has been obtained experimentally and is far from being exhaustive.
+It is difficult to verify the usefulness of applying utility theory in this context mainly because of the lack of in-game weapon data.
+When I wrote this article, most weapon data reported online for Modern Warfare was obtained experimentally.
+It was also far from complete.

-Additionally, recall that modifications do not have independent effects; this makes it harder to determine raw weapon data from experiments.
+[^1]: This is the case in real life, too.
+[^2]: The K in [MP5K](https://www.heckler-koch.com/en/products/military/submachine-guns/mp5/mp5k/overview.html) stands for _Kurz_, German for "short."
+[^3]:
+    For the sake of gameplay balance, this might not be entirely true.
+I bet the game won't allow you to eliminate recoil by stacking every recoil-reducing attachment on a weapon.

+    Also, some modifications prevent others from being made: for instance, you cannot attach a compensator to the muzzle of an [MP5SD](https://www.heckler-koch.com/en/products/military/submachine-guns/mp5/mp5sd/overview.html) because it has a sound suppressor built directly into its receiver.
+These exceptions are rare enough that we can ignore them.

+[^4]: Either way, $N$ is a large number.
+[^5]: $P_{ij}$ is the additional utility we derive from having the _j-th_ slot populated with the _i-th_ attachment.
+[^6]: Research papers like [Bednarczuk E. (2018)](https://doi.org/10.1007/s10589-018-9988-z) and [Pisinger D. (1995)](https://doi.org/10.1016/0377-2217%2895%2900015-I).